jeffreysorgen/golf-club-sensors/activity.md

 #
 ##### important
 One of the future modifications needs to be utilizing the BLE code that features **state change only** notifications, so that nRF only receives one-time signal that the state has changed between Ready and Resting, rather than as it is now, which always prints its state to BLE

+Also

+nRF Connect uses a lot of power on the smartphone.
+I expect that nRF Connect will be used only for development purposes and I can discover how to create an app that only utilizes what's needed for full functionality and no extra.
 #
 #
 #